John Denys Taylor: Expansion of the hospital

-Throughout Taylor's leadership, there was an expansion of the physical hospital space and the staff.
-In 1939, expansion was supported by subscriptions from Taylor's friends and family in England.
-This expansion allowed for the children’s ward and an entire surgical block to be completed and equipped with the necessary equipment.
-In additoin, the two outpatient areas were expanded to a row of five huts that were 12 feet by 10 feet.
-In 1943-44 a separate maternity ward was also built.
-The new maternity ward did not have the luxuries of ceilings and had inefficient windows; but it was able to accommodate 300 births a year.
+Throughout Taylor's leadership, there was an expansion of the physical hospital space and the staff which was supported by subscriptions from Taylor's friends and family in England.
+This expansion allowed for the children’s ward and a surgical block to be completed and equipped with the necessary equipment.
+In addition, the outpatient areas were expanded and a separate maternity ward was built.
+After 1945, the Beit Trust sponsored more buildings, along with some funding from the Government and a donation from Canon Broderick.